codurance/site/_posts/2016-03-01-Docker-meets-Continuous-Deployment.md

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/release_step_3.png" alt="Release Save Version Step" title="Release Save Version Step" class="img img-responsive style-screengrab">

-## Deploy Application
+## Deploy

 In the previous step we created an image which we can use now to deploy our application.
 We are going to create another build configuration: **Deploy**.
-This build will run a Docker container on **TeamCity** agent based on the image from **Release** phase.
+This build will run a Docker container on the **TeamCity** agent based on the image from the **Release** phase.

 Our build configuration must contain three elements.
 The first one is a trigger.
-We will use again **Finish Build Trigger** with dependency to **Release** build configuration.
+Again, we use the **Finish Build Trigger** with a dependency to the **Release** build configuration.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/deploy_trigger.png" alt="Deploy Trigger" title="Deploy Trigger" class="img img-responsive style-screengrab">

 The second element is a version of our image.
-We can obtain this information from **artifact** created by **Release** build.
+We can obtain this information from the **artifact** created by the **Release** build.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/deploy_artifact.png" alt="Deploy Artifact" title="Deploy Artifact" class="img img-responsive style-screengrab">

-And the last one is step.
-The script for deployment is a little bit more complicated.
-Before we deploy the new version of the application we need to check if it is not already deployed.
-If we already have running docker container with the previous version we need to stop and remove it.
+The last step is a little bit more complicated.
+Before we deploy the new version of the application the deployment script need to check if the container with the previous version is already deployed on the machine.
+If we have such a container we need to stop and remove it.
-Next we read current version from the **artifact** and create the new container based this version.
+Next we read the current version from the **artifact** and create the new container based this version.

 ```
 if [ -n "$(docker ps --filter label=simple_application -q)" ]; then